akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_1.md

 ## The Akka actor hierarchy

 An actor in Akka always belongs to a parent.
-You create an actor by calling  `ActorContext.spawn()`.
+You create an actor by calling  @apidoc[ActorContext.spawn()](akka.actor.typed.*.ActorContext) {scala="#spawn[U](behavior:akka.actor.typed.Behavior[U],name:String,props:akka.actor.typed.Props):akka.actor.typed.ActorRef[U]" java="#spawn(akka.actor.typed.Behavior,java.lang.String,akka.actor.typed.Props)"}.
 The creator actor becomes the
 _parent_ of the newly created _child_ actor.
 You might ask then, who is the parent of the _first_ actor you create?

-As illustrated below, all actors have a common parent, the user guardian, which is defined and created when you start the `ActorSystem`.
+As illustrated below, all actors have a common parent, the user guardian, which is defined and created when you start the @apidoc[akka.actor.typed.ActorSystem].
 As we covered in the @scala[[Quickstart Guide](https://developer.lightbend.com/guides/akka-quickstart-scala/)]@java[[Quickstart Guide](https://developer.lightbend.com/guides/akka-quickstart-java/)], creation of an actor returns a reference that is a valid URL.
 So, for example, if we create an actor named `someActor` from the user guardian with `context.spawn(someBehavior, "someActor")`, its reference will include the path `/user/someActor`.

 ![actor tree diagram](diagrams/actor_top_tree.png)